system-transparency/stmgr/docs/cheat-sheet-on-releases.md

 Making a release:

-  - [ ] README, RELEASES, and MAINTAINER files are up-to-date
+  - [ ] README.md and RELEASES.md are up-to-date
-  - [ ] Test the procedure of upgrading from the previous release (if any)
-  - [ ] Test and document which other System Transparency components are interoperable.
-We currently test the produced artifacts produced by stmgr in qemu (_via the pipelines in https://git.glasklar.is/system-transparency/core/system-transparency - to be transferred partially to this repo_):
-      - starting stboot as ISO image from UEFI firmware - load hostcfg from efivars - boot Ubuntu focal OS package via network boot
-      - starting stboot as ISO image from UEFI firmware - load hostcfg from initramfs - boot Ubuntu focal OS package via network boot
+  - [ ] Ensure tests pass.
+Make sure the stmgr dependencies in other repos (stboot, stprov, system-transparency) are updated to an stmgr release candidate version, and that the integration tests in those repos are passing.
-  - [ ] Test/check that the tutorial, how-to, and explanation sections of
+  - [ ] Test/check that the tutorial at docs.system-transparency.org
-    docs.system-transparency.org (branch main) are up-to-date for stmgr
+        (branch main) is up-to-date for stmgr
-  - [ ] After finalizing the release documentation (in particular the NEWS file), create a new tag.
+  - [ ] After finalizing the release documentation (in particular the NEWS file), create a new signed tag.
 Usually, this means incrementing the third number for the most recent tag that was used during our interoperability tests.
-  - [ ] Create release page
   - [ ] Send announcement email

 ## RELEASES-file checklist